casgex/ScreenSniper/README.md

 ## What does thhe app do?
 This application will record your screen activities and output into a re-playable video file.
 No GUI is planned - maybe an add-on to this project in the future.

+## Libraries Used

+In this project we need three libraries, these are as followed:
+- numpy
+- pyautogui
+- opencv-python

 ## Code Explanation
 ---- THIS PART WILL BE ADDED SOON ----